Cosmic Ray: mutation testing for Python

-Cosmic Ray is a tool for performing mutation testing on Python
+Cosmic Ray is a mutation testing tool for Python 3.

 And, of course, patches and ideas are welcome.

 If you just want to get down to the business of finding and killing mutants, you still need to set a few things up.

 First install Cosmic Ray.
 You can do this with pip: